- CERTI home

 - Academic Integrity Resources

 - Teaching Resources from Archived Events

 - Teaching Support

 Missouri S&T faculty who have embarked on a teaching and learning journey to transform their courses through educational research projects have taken efficiency to a whole new level.

 With an average of about $2,800 in mini-grant funding per project in 2015-2016, the instructors highlighted below have have seen a huge return on investment.
-They not only transformed their courses, but several measured marked improvements in student learning, had gains in end-of-course evaluations scores, and all of them turned their classroom research into publications and presentations beyond campus.
-The mini-grant funding was provided by the Office of Undergraduate Studies and the Office of Educational Technology,
+They not only transformed their courses, but several measured marked improvements in student learning, had gains in end-of-course evaluations scores, and turned their classroom research into publications and presentations beyond campus.
+The mini-grant funding was provided by the Office of Academic Support and the Office of Educational Technology,

 Below are summaries of the educational research projects, including a video interview with each instructor.

 Instructor: Beth Cudney, associate professor, engineering management and systems engineering